What you can expect

 Tricuspid valve repair

-Tricuspid valve repair is traditionally performed via open-heart surgery and opening of the chest bone (sternotomy).
+Tricuspid valve repair is traditionally done with open-heart surgery and opening of the chest bone (sternotomy).
 Doctors wire the bone back together after the procedure to prevent movement and aid in healing.

 Tricuspid valve repair procedures may involve several different types of repair, including:

 - Inserting tissue to patch holes or tears in the flaps (perforated leaflets) that close off the valve

 - Adding support at the base or roots of the valve

 - Reshaping or removing tissue to allow the valve to close more tightly